ColtHands/jslead.dev/content/blog/articles/How to align types between Backend and Frontend.md

 It really depends on the requirements of your application and what experience your team has with all of the technologies listed here.

 * If you don't know what kind of client you're going to have, will it be an SPA, or an SSR I would go with [tRPC](https://trpc.io/) because it bring end-to-end type-safety from the start and it will not limit your client side application.
-* If you know that your server will be minimal and will not need need any long-lived connections, or WebSockets the SSR framework is the way to go, it's the most simple and straightforward way to build a type-safe application.
+* If you know that your server will be minimal and will not need any long-lived connections, or WebSockets the SSR framework is the way to go, it's the most simple and straightforward way to build a type-safe application.
 * If you're server is going to live separately from the client, or will have multiple clients, I would go with GraphQL, it has a very robust ecosystem, not to mention it's a standard that emphasizes type-safe API design and is supported by all of the popular programming languages today.

 ### Notable libraries on the topic